daveMad/daveMad.github.io/_posts/2017-03-11-restify-angularjs-app.md

 }());
 {% endhighlight %}

-We access to our app and we register our service.
+We access to our app and  register our service.
 Similar to the controller definition, first parameter is the service's name ant the second is a function.
 It just injects the built-in **$http** service, so why do we even need this service?, you may ask.
 Well, for a more maintainable and modular development, just use these services and if you need to change your back-end api or the endpoints etc., you just have to change one file, your service.
 Instead of writing the same code on every controller, having a service helps a lot.

 It has 2 functions, both of which returns a promise coming from our HTTP requests.
 I'm returning promise here because it makes it flexible.
 For example, sometimes you may just want to get a value and sometimes you just want something else, by returning a promise, you can do whatever you want with that data in your controller.